rht-labs/tech-exercise/docs/slides/content/estimation.md

 #### Example
-Is there a PB example?
+QQ: Is there a PB example?